AirGrid/handbook/company/shipping.md

 ![AirGrid sprint timeline](/images/sprint-timeline.png)

 And of course a daily call to mostly see real human faces instead of a dark themed editor window, but also to ask questions and learn from each other.
+The traditional standup update can sometimes be a little jarring, we mix it up by making every standup a small demo session, because:

+- Demos are more fun that listing off what one has done.
+- It pushes us to build working code throughout the sprint.

 ## Planning